8 Ideas to Appreciate Nurses During National Nurses Week [May 6-12, 2022]

 The ANA Board of Directors, at the request of the National Student Nurses Association, designated May 8 as National Student Nurses Day.

 Nurses Week is an opportunity to celebrate the healthcare professionals in your life.
-Nurses have always been at the frontline of patient care, and after 2020, nurses deserve above and beyond recognition.
+Nurses have always been at the frontline of patient care and deserve above and beyond recognition.
 Nurses Week is the perfect opportunity to go above and beyond to appreciate the nurses around you.

 1. Host a Company Sponsored Luncheon